Second Nagorno-Karabakh War: Suspected war crimes

-Azerbaijan denied using white phosphorus.
-Two interviewed Russian military experts did not find evidence provided by the Armenian side to be convincing, and expressed their doubts that white phosphorus was used by either side of the conflict.
-However, on 22 September 2021, the U.S. House of Representatives passed the Amendment, calling for a report on Azerbaijani war crimes, including the use of illegal munitions and white phosphorus against Armenian civilians.

 Aftermath

 Armenia

 Shortly after the news about the signing the ceasefire agreement broke in the early hours of 10 November violent protests erupted in Armenia against Nikol Pashinyan, claiming he was a "traitor" for having accepted the peace deal.
 Protesters also seized the parliament building by breaking a metal door, and pulled the President of the National Assembly of Armenia Ararat Mirzoyan from a car and beat him.
 Throughout November, numerous Armenian officials resigned from their posts, including the Armenian minister of foreign affairs, Zohrab Mnatsakanyan, the minister of defence, David Tonoyan, head of the same ministry's military control service, Movses Hakobyan, and the spokesman of Armenia's Defense Ministry, Artsrun Hovhannisyan.

 After the ceasefire agreement was signed, President Armen Sarksyan held a meeting with Karekin II, where they both made a call to declare 22 November as the Day of Remembrance of the Heroes who fell for the Defense of the Motherland in the Artsakh Liberation War.
 On 16 November, he declared that snap parliamentary elections and Pashinyan's resignation were inevitable, proposing that a process be overseen and managed by an interim "National Accord Government".

 On 10 December, the Armenian media reported that an Azerbaijani citizen was detained at night near Berdavan in Tavush Province.
 It was reported that an Azerbaijani civilian was observed in Berdavan between 4:00 and 5:00 in the morning.
 The executive head of Berdavan, Smbat Mugdesyan, said that the NSS had taken him away and that he did not know other details.
 According to the Armenian media, a criminal case was opened against the detained citizen on suspicion of illegally crossing to the Armenian state border.
 The name of the detained Azerbaijani was not disclosed.
 According to the BBC Azerbaijani Service, Azerbaijan's Internal Affairs, Foreign Affairs and Defence Ministries said they had no information about the incident.

 On 12 December, Azerbaijani trucks, accompanied by the International Committee of the Red Cross and Russian peacekeepers, entered David Bek in Syunik Province of Armenia to pick up the bodies of fallen soldiers.
 Armenian officials refuted the media reports of Azerbaijani vehicles entering Goris.

 On 16 December, the family members of the missing Armenian soldiers gathered in front of the Armenian Ministry of Defence building, demanding information about their loved ones.
 They were not allowed into the building and Armenian military representatives did not give a response.
 A scuffle ensued, during which the family members of the missing Armenian soldiers broke through to the building.